AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/salesforce.md

 ## Contact {#contact}

-See the documentations on [XDM Business Person Details](../../../../xdm/field-groups/profile/business-person-details.md) and [XDM Business Person Components](../../../../xdm/field-groups/profile/business-person-components.md) for more information.
+See the documentations on [XDM Business Person Details](../../../../xdm/field-groups/profile/business-person-details.md) and [XDM Business Person Components](../../../../xdm/field-groups/profile/business-person-components.md) for more information on the XDM Class and XDM Field Group(s).

 | Source field | Target XDM field path | Notes |
 | --- | --- | --- |